mlc-mlapis/docs/src/documentation/export-import/project-service-export-import.md

 # Export & import of Zerops projects and services structure

-Zerops export and import functionality can be used to make a copy of an existing project/service or as an alternative way to adding a new project/service manually through the Zerops GUI.
+Zerops export and import functionality can be used to make a copy of an existing project/service or as an alternative to adding a new project/service manually through the Zerops GUI.
 It is important to note that only structure, configuration, and environment variables are exported/imported.
-Restoring application data related to databases ([MariaDB](/documentation/services/databases/mariadb.html#how-to-backup-restore-database-data), MongoDB, Redis), storage ([Object Storage](/documentation/services/storage/s3.html#using-rclone-as-a-local-management-tool), Shared Storage), and engines (Elasticsearch, RabbitMQ),  deploying applications, and setting up [public routing](/documentation/routing/using-your-domain.html) is up to a user.
+Restoring application data related to databases ([MariaDB](/documentation/services/databases/mariadb.html#how-to-backup-restore-database-data), MongoDB, Redis), storage ([Object Storage](/documentation/services/storage/s3.html#using-rclone-as-a-local-management-tool), Shared Storage), and engines (Elasticsearch, RabbitMQ), deploying applications, and setting up [public routing](/documentation/routing/using-your-domain.html) is up to the specific user.

 [[TOC]]

 ## How to export / import a project

-You can find several places in the Zerops GUI where you can do it.
+You can find several places in the Zerops GUI where you can do this.
 The primary one for export is the main project menu, as shown in the following picture.
 The project is exported including all of its services.

 ![Zerops exports](./images/Project-Export.png "Zerops project export")

-You can import the whole project, including all its services, on the same page you use for creating a new project manually.
+You can import the entire project including all of its services on the same page you use for creating a new project manually.

 ![Zerops imports](./images/Project-Import.png "Zerops project import")